raspberrypilearning/lineup/en/step_10.md

-## Challenge: Taking it further
+## Challenge: improve your game
-Here are some ideas for further additions to your game that could make it more interesting.
+Here are some ideas for how to make your game more interesting:

 - Can you alter your scripts so that you can use even more costumes?
 - How about choosing a background and then making the sprites nearer the top of the screen appear smaller, so they seem further away?
-- Can you make the game repeat, and provide you with a score based on your time to complete five attempts?
+- Can you make the game run for several rounds and provide you with a score based on how long it takes you to complete five rounds?